 What is Pollution Liability Insurance?

-Why You Need Contractors Pollution Liability Coverage
+Why You Need Contractors Pollution Liability Insurance

 Unfortunately, many contractors also went bankrupt as they were forced to replace or repair homes and buildings where asbestos was used.
 Pollution insurance was designed to complete the existing gap in general liability policies and provide coverage where it was needed the most.

-Monitored Air Pollutants
+EPA Monitored Air Pollutants

 These pollutants have been watched closely throughout the years by the EPA to monitor their environmental impact: